JSON Formatter

 Paste Your Raw JSON

-Copy the minified JSON string from your network tab, terminal, or log file, and paste it directly into the designated input editor area above.
+Copy the minified JSON string from your network tab, terminal, or log file, and paste it into the designated input editor area above.

 -